ufo-language/cpp-implementation/README.md

 # UFO C++ implementation

-This is a plain-vanilla C implementation of UFO.
-Currently it's written using the C11 standard.
+This is a C++ implementation of UFO.

 The target domain of UFO is concurrent, networked, and distributed computing.
 It's not quite there yet.